St. Mary's Church, Mühlhausen

 St. Mary's Church (Marienkirche) in the town of Mühlhausen, central Germany, is the second-largest church building in Thuringia after Erfurt Cathedral.
 It was constructed mainly during the 14th century in the Gothic style.
-The church's 86.7 m central spire, built in 1898 to 1903, is the highest in the state and forms a significant feature of the town's skyline.
+The church's 86.7 m central spire, built from 1898 to 1903, is the highest in the state and forms a significant feature of the town's skyline.
 St. Mary's was a site of events relating to the German Peasants' War around 1525, as the revolutionary leader Thomas Müntzer was active as a pastor at the church.
 The Sauer organ, built in 1891, is considered the largest surviving 19th-century organ in Thuringia.